Updated on January 18, 2022 by Julie McCool

 Potomac Overlook Regional Park to Windy Run

-This 2 to 2.5 mile loop hike begins with a steep descent, follows the banks of the Potomac River east, then returns through Turkey Run Park.
 The trail along the river is narrow and somewhat rugged, but mostly level.
 You’ll enjoy continuous views of the Potomac River and the birds that frequent it.
-Turkey Run Park has extensive parking and picnic areas, and is the headquarters of the George Washington Memorial Parkway headquarters is located at one end of the park.
+Turkey Run Park has extensive parking and picnic areas.
+The George Washington Memorial Parkway headquarters is located at one end of the park.

-This 3-mile Great Falls loop hike parallels Difficult Run on the Fairfax Cross County Trail, climbs to a ridge with dramatic views of Mather Gorge.
-The trail continues down to the Potomac River, on shady trails.
-It’s a wonderful way to explore the less visited southeastern side of popular Great Falls Park and enjoy an incredible view of Mather Gorge.
+This 3-mile Great Falls loop hike begins at Difficult Run on the Fairfax Cross County Trail.
+Our route then climbs to a ridge with dramatic views of Mather Gorge.
+The trail continues down to the Potomac River on shady trails.
+It’s a wonderful way to explore the less-visited southeastern side of popular Great Falls Park.
 In late October and early November, fall foliage adds a beautiful dimension to the trails.

 Red Rock Wilderness Overlook Regional Park is part of the PHT system in Loudoun County.
-The primary trail at Red Rock is a 1.2 mile circuit that follows a shady, dirt trail through the woods, down to the Potomac, and along a bluff with great river views.
-You can shorten your hike by taking one of several return trails, and there are historic buildings to check out near the parking lot.
+The primary trail at Red Rock is a 1.2-mile circuit.
+A shady, dirt trail through the woods heads down to the Potomac, and along a bluff with nice river views.
+You can shorten your hike by taking one of several return trails.
+There are also historic buildings to check out near the parking lot.

 A Little US National Scenic Trail History

-In August 2016, the US National Park Service celebrates 100 years of stewardship and conservation of public lands at parks across the country.
-A more recent addition to the National Park system are the National Scenic Trails (NST), first established in 1968 by the National Trails System Act.
+The U.S. National Scenic Trails (NST) were first established in 1968 by the National Trails System Act.
 This makes the trails a fairly recent addition to the National Park Service.
 The most famous of the designated trails are also the first in the system—the Appalachian Trail in the east and the Pacific Crest Trail in the west.

 National Scenic Trails…[are] extended trails so located as to provide for maximum outdoor recreation potential and for the conservation and enjoyment of the… scenic, historic, natural, or cultural areas through which such trail may pass.